ckan/ckanext-scheming/README.md

 ### `preset`

 A `preset` specifies a set of default values for these field keys.
-They are typically used to define validation and snippets for common field types.
+They are used to define validation and snippets for common field types.

 This extension includes the following presets: